Ron Wilson (newsreader): Seven Network

 In October 2013, Wilson began making regular appearances on the Seven Network's breakfast show Sunrise.

 Radio

 In the period between 1975 and 1979, Wilson worked for a number of radio stations, including 2WL Wollongong, 2SM and 2UE.
 He also worked at Sydney radio station Mix 106.5 for several years in the early 2000s as newsreader on the breakfast show.
 He resigned from Mix 106.5 in 2006.

 Wilson replaced the outgoing Rowan Barker as Macquarie National News newsreader on 30 June 2008.
-Wilson was subsequently heard on 7 July 2008 as he did the Macquarie National News bulletins for 2GB during the Alan Jones Breakfast Show as well as Bob Rogers' show at sister station 2CH on 9 July 2008.
+Wilson was subsequently heard on 7 July 2008 as he did the Macquarie National News bulletins for 2GB during the Alan Jones Breakfast Show as well as Bob Rogers's show at sister station 2CH on 9 July 2008.

-In April 2013, Wilson joined smoothfm as a newsreader and currently hosts the music breakfast show every weekday as an announcer with his radio presenting colleague Bogart Torelli.
+In April 2013, Wilson joined smoothfm as a newsreader and hosted the music breakfast show every weekday as an announcer with his radio presenting colleague Bogart Torelli from 5:30 AM to 9 AM until his departure from the network in December 2024.
+He took over full time in the breakfast presenting role succeeding the late Glenn Daniel who died in December 2021.

+Wilson hosted breakfast for six months on 2SM in 2025.